 These carbon wheels are designed specifically for enduro and trail riding.
 They are more flexible than any aluminum rims.

 Winner: Carbon fiber wheels can be stiffer than aluminum.
 This improves efficiency and cornering performance.
-Aluminum rims are often more compliant.
+Alloy rims are often more compliant.
 This increases comfort.

 Aluminum wheels are more durable than carbon fiber.
 You wouldn’t expect this to be the case because carbon fiber is the stronger material.
 After all, it has a much higher strength-to-weight ratio.
 Carbon wheels are less durable because the material is more brittle.
 This makes it much easier to crack a carbon fiber rim.
 Aluminum rims can handle a much harder impact force without sustaining damage.